Henry Samuel Chapman: New Zealand and Australia

-Chapman founded the New Zealand Journal, which he edited and published in London from 1840 to 1843; he also published the New Zealand Portfolio.
+Chapman founded the New Zealand Journal, which he edited and published in London from 1840 to 1843.
 He supported the colonising ideas of Edward Gibbon Wakefield, and had a passion for colonial self-government, on which he published several treatises.
-In 1843 he published the New Zealand Portfolio, Papers on Subjects of Importance to the Colonists, and was appointed a judge of the Supreme Court of New Zealand.
 He was stationed at Wellington, residing at Karori.
 The size of the district meant covering such distances as Kawhia to New Plymouth (150 mi) and New Plymouth to Wellington (200 mi) on foot.
 But he was under the Chief Justice William Martin and, according to Charlotte Godley, always "considered himself too good for his present position".
 During this time Chapman gave what has become an influential judgment on native title in R v Symonds (1847).
 So in 1852 he accepted a position in Van Diemen's Land (Tasmania).